apache/incubator-edgent-website/site/docs/downloads.md

 title: Downloads
 ---

-Offical ASF Apache Edgent releases consist of source bundles and convenience binaries.
-There are two source bundles, one for the Edgent samples and one for the Edgent SDK/runtime.
+Official ASF Apache Edgent releases consist of a single Edgent SDK/runtime source bundle and convenience binaries.
 Convenience binary jars for the Edgent SDK/runtime are available at the [ASF Nexus Releases Repository](https://repository.apache.org/content/repositories/releases/) and Maven Central.

-If you just want to use Edgent, simply download the Samples source bundle and use it to jump-start your application development, leveraging the distributed Edgent SDK/runtime jars.
-The samples source bundle includes additional information regarding application development and deployment, and tools.
-For more information, see [Quickstart with Edgent Samples](edgent-getting-started-samples).
+See [Quickstart with Edgent Samples](edgent-getting-started-samples) if you just want to use Edgent and jump-start your Edgent application development.

-Note, a separate binary bundle consisting of all of the Edgent jars is not released.
-A tool is available in the samples source bundle that can create one.
+Note, a separate binary bundle consisting of all of the Edgent runtime jars is not released.
+A tool is available in the samples that can create one.

 A source bundle contains a README describing how to build the sources.